12 Bays in Croatia Where You Can Safely Drop Your Boat’s Anchor Under a Star-Studded Sky – For Free

 • Caution: Open to northerly winds, which can create an uncomfortable swell in strong conditions.

-Peaceful anchorage with room to spread out
+Plenty of room to spread out

 Jazi Bay’s expansive size allows boats to spread out comfortably, offering a sense of privacy and tranquility.
 Remember, anchoring is only permitted 100 meters from the shore – buoys are placed to mark of the designated swimming area.